The Pale Beyond: Plot

-Although The Pale Beyond progresses generally in a linear fashion, it features a "locked tree" system where the outcomes of the game can change radically depending on the player's choices.

-The player controls Robin Shaw, who is interviewed at the beginning of the game by Captain Hunt, an old Antarctic expeditionary veteran.
-Shaw is hired by Hunt to be the First Mate on the Temperance, a ship that is leaving for an Antarctic expedition to find The Viscount, a lost expedition and the Temperance's sister ship.
-At the onset of the expedition, Hunt is obfuscating about certain parts of the expedition and although the Captain is respected by the crew, he is inattentive and at one point is found drunk by Shaw in the Captain's quarters.
+Robin Shaw is interviewed at the beginning of the game by Captain Hunt, an old Antarctic expeditionary veteran, to be his First Mate on the Temperance, a ship that is leaving for an Antarctic expedition to find The Viscount, a lost expedition and the Temperance's sister ship.
+However, Hunt remains evasive about the expedition's true goals and its benefactor, and his inattentiveness is evident—at one point, Shaw discovers him drunk in the Captain's quarters.

 Hunt goes missing a month after the journey begins once the Temperance gets stranded in Antarctic ice, and as First Mate, the player is put into the role of Captain and must help the vessel survive the polar winter.
-The leader of the ship's science team, Templeton, informs Shaw that they must hold a vote to become Captain, using the loyalty of the crew (or lack thereof) to determine the result.
+Templeton informs Shaw that they must hold a vote to become Captain, using the loyalty of the crew (or lack thereof) to determine the result.
 Templeton also assures Shaw that a rescue party is being sent by their benefactor, but that they must hold out for the set number of weeks needed to make it.
 After several weeks stranded on the Temperance, the ship sinks from the pressure and the crew makes camp on the ice.
-As the ground begins to crack, the crew is forced further inland (dealing with a possibly deadly leopard seal attack along the way), and must hole up to survive the winter.
+As the ground begins to crack, the crew is forced further inland.
+Eventually, the crew is forced to abandon the ice altogether, salvaging the Temperance's three remaining lifeboats to sail for a nearby island which was presumably the Viscount's final destination.

+The crew manage to reach the island and find signs left behind by the Viscount crew, informing them of a supply cache on the coast on the opposite side of the island that can sustain the crew until rescue arrives.
+The signs also carry a warning not to travel further inland.
+It is at this point where Shaw must decide whether to prioritize the safety of the crew and head for the coast or focus on their original mission and head inland to discover the fate of the Viscount.